Ask Experts Questions for FREE Help!

 Next if he does a onlne business, there should or has to be a paper trial, credit card payments to a bank, paypal accounts, bank accounts where it depoists or cashes money orders, One thing for sure, it is not cash he is dealing in but checks, money orders and credit cards.

-Next I will agrue that you worked two jobs to live a certain life style, not because you had to, you owned two homes, ?? that is of course not normal for most people just to start, he may have just followed a job he liked, and that is not always a bad thing.
+Next I will agrue that you worked two jobs to live a certain life style, not because you had to, you owned two homes,?
+That is of course not normal for most people just to start, he may have just followed a job he liked, and that is not always a bad thing.

 I wll assume you have police reports of the abuse, so you can produce that as evidence.
-And of coure basicly it will really come down to who the kids say they want to live with, at 15 this child gets to say who he wants to live with and normally the courts will agree, at 18 they can stay with anyone they want, since they are a adult most likely a joint agreement as to both paying for the 18 year old college should be agreed on,
+And of coure basically it will really come down to who the kids say they want to live with, at 15 this child gets to say who he wants to live with and normally the courts will agree, at 18 they can stay with anyone they want, since they are a adult most likely a joint agreement as to both paying for the 18 year old college should be agreed on,

 1badchoice's Avatar

 I agree with Fr_Chuck.
 One other thing to consider is his "earning potential".
 If he is underemployed essentially some states will look at what is actual potential is not what he chooses to earn.
 This actually happened to me with an ex.
-The children are old enough to choose who to live with.........and alimony is awarded in some states/not others.
+The children are old enough to choose who to live with... and alimony is awarded in some states/not others.
 I would argue that you had to keep two jobs as he wouldn't seek work at him employable level.
 Your attorney should be pro-active.
 If he is just going to roll over you should consider a new attorney.
 Good luck.

 RubyPitbull's Avatar